biosustain/GRASP/docs/tutorials.rst

 In the folder `io/input` you can find an example.
 However, since this is a tedious and error prone process, we've created a python package that automates most of the process and validates the final file, see `here <https://github.com/biosustain/set_up_grasp_models>`_.

-For a more thorough description of the input file, please see input_file_doc_.
+For a more thorough description of the input file, please see how_to_build_a_model_.

 Setting up the mechanism files